 - (a) CAL.OFF.08 Calculate and apply bandpass corrections: The bandpass solutions are pulled from the Calibration Database, interpolating if necessary.
 The bandpass solutions are corrected to the relative phase frame of the selected reference antenna, from activity CAL.OFF.03.
 Dynamically attenuate the bandpass solutions using the opacity measurements from activity CAL.OFF.05.
 Apply the bandpass solutions to all calibrators and targets. - (b) CAL.ONL.19 Calculate bandpass corrections: The bandpass solutions are pulled from the Calibration Database, interpolating if necessary.
 The bandpass solutions are corrected to the relative phase frame of the selected reference antenna from activity CAL.ONL.06.
 Dynamically attenuate the bandpass solutions using the opacity measurements from activity CAL.ONL.15 and the atmospheric model.
-Apply the bandpass solutions to all calibrators and targets. - (c) CAL.ONL.20 Apply bandpass corrections: The bandpass solutions are sent to the CSP and DBEs from TelCal.
-The CSP applies the solutions to per-antenna data stream prior to beamforming.
-The DBEs apply the solutions to the per-antenna data stream prior to correlation.
-This will only be performed when a calibrator is observed interferometrically (in-beam or slew) to support a beamforming observation.

-(d) CAL.SYS.35 Update bandpasses: Remove the atmospheric attenuation from bandpasses to be stored in Calibration Database.
+Apply the bandpass solutions to all calibrators and targets. - (c) CAL.ONL.20 Apply bandpass corrections: This correction is necessary both for interferometric observations before channel averaging and beamforming observations.
+The bandpass solutions are sent to the CSP and DBEs from TelCal.
+The CSP applies the solutions to per-antenna data streams prior to beamforming.
+The DBEs apply the solutions to the per-antenna data streams prior to correlation. - (d) CAL.SYS.35 Update bandpasses: Remove the atmospheric attenuation from bandpasses to be stored in Calibration Database.
 Include any drift factors (e.g. temperature from frontend cryostats).